sollecitom/software-product-development-blog/content/posts/2023/2023-09-22-put-rest-to-rest.md

 `POST` on `/commands { "commands": [ { "type": "enlist-student", "version": 1, "data": { "firstname": "Bruce", "lastname": "Wayne", "joining-date": "2023-09-22" } }, { "type": "report-student-lastname-change", "version": 1, "data": { "student-id": "123", "new-lastname": "Kent" } } ] }`.

 Batching commands and/or queries can have tremendous throughput implications, when applicable.

+Last, your semantics can better differentiate between HTTP protocol errors and application level results.

+When a requested student is nonexistent, your API can return `200 OK` HTTP status code with a `{ "user": null, "message": "No user exists with the specified ID" }` response body.

 # Parting words